 Looking for Midrin Equivalents for Your Migraines?

-For many years, Migraineurs have turned to Midrin as their Migraine abortive medication.
+For many years, people with migraine have turned to Midrin as their Migraine abortive medication.
 Midrin is a compound of three ingredients: isometheptene mucate, dichloralphenazone, and acetaminophen.
 The isometheptene mucate helps reverse the vasodilation that sometimes occurs during a Migraine.
 Dichloralphenazone is a sedative.
 Acetaminophen is a simple analgesic.

 Over the years, other medications with the exact same ingredients have been sold under other names including Amidrine, Duradin, Epidrin, Isocom, Midchlor, Midchlor, Migratine, and others.
 The medication has also been available with no brand name, simply labeled isometheptene mucate / dichloralphenazone / acetaminophen.
 It’s a bit confusing, but none of these were actually “generic” versions of Midrin.